tammergalal/katacoda-scenarios/fixappv3/step3.md

 2. Select the **store-frontend** service and browse its details.
 You may notice that there is error data in the **Errors by Version** graph.

-3. Click the **Errors by Version** dropdown and change it to **Errors**.
+3. Look at the **Errors** graph.
 There are a large amount of 500's coming in. *Looks like the store-frontend is not working correctly!*

     **Note:** To learn more about versioning your services and how that enables deeper insight into your applications performance across deployments, head over to our course on using [Datadog Deployment Tracking](https://labs.datadoghq.com/snippets/tracking-canary-deployments-with-datadog)